phf/go-queue/README.md

 double-ended, and they don't support "peeking" at the next element without removing it.

-It all changed with [two](https://github.com/phf/go-queue/commit/5652cbe39198516d853918fe64a4e70948b42f1a) [commits](https://github.com/phf/go-queue/commit/aa6086b89f98eb5cfd8df918e57612271ae1c137)
+That all changed with [two](https://github.com/phf/go-queue/commit/5652cbe39198516d853918fe64a4e70948b42f1a) [commits](https://github.com/phf/go-queue/commit/aa6086b89f98eb5cfd8df918e57612271ae1c137)
-that replaced the "manual" loop when a queue has to grow with [copy](https://golang.org/ref/spec#Appending_and_copying_slices) and the `%` operations to wrap indices around the slice with equivalent `&` operations.
+in which I replaced the "manual" loop when a queue has to grow with [copy](https://golang.org/ref/spec#Appending_and_copying_slices) and the `%` operations to wrap indices around the slice with equivalent `&` operations.